We’ve compiled the questions most frequently asked by our customers, so you can find the answer you need immediately!

-1. What will I find out from this analysis?
+What will I find out from this analysis?

 The Nutrition Genome Report is a 50-page analysis and focuses on 8 health categories that show where your vitamin and mineral requirements may be higher, which foods, drinks, drugs and toxins you may be most sensitive to, and how this applies to your family history and current blood work.
 This allows you to get a customized food list and in-depth research to root causes of health issues based on your personal genetic and biochemical makeup.

-2. Do these reports tell me which diseases I am at a higher risk for?
+Do these reports tell me which diseases I am at a higher risk for?

-No. These reports do not focus on disease statistics based on SNPs.
-They do give you an understanding of how deficiency or toxicity may play a role in certain disorders that run in your family, and what you can actively do to decrease the probability of disease through the epigenetic application of diet.
+The Nutrition Genome Report does not focus on disease statistics based on SNPs.
+The analysis does give you an understanding of how deficiency or toxicity may play a role in affecting gene function and certain health disorders that run in your family, and what you can actively do to decrease the probability of disease through the epigenetic application of diet, lifestyle and exercise.

-3. Can you run the Nutrition Genome Report using the ancestry.com raw data?
+Can you run the Nutrition Genome Report using the ancestry.com raw data?

-4. Do you test BRCA1 or BRCA2?
+Do you test BRCA1 or BRCA2?

 No. Other DNA repair genes are analyzed and there is a section on ways to improve BRCA1 and BRCA2 (and other tumor suppressor genes) through diet if you have variants in a certain DNA repair gene.